filswan/multi-chain-storage/README.md

 - **mcp_payment_receiver_address**:  mcp wallet address to receive money from unlock operation
 - **gas_limit**: gas limit for transaction
 - **unlock_interval_minute**: unlock interval in minutes between 2 unlock operations, in cannot be less than 1

+### .env
+- **privateKeyOnPolygon**: private key of the wallet used to execute contract methods on the polygon network and pay for gas

 ## Payment Process